After years on Steam Early Access, Prison Architect for Mac is finally available.

 But your job doesn’t stop there.
 Once the prison is up and running, you will have to manage its finances and make sure everyone is happy (you do not want a prison riot).

-Everything you need to know about the MacOS version
+Prison Architect on Mac: Everything you need to know

 The game uses a top-down view, and because of the simplicity of the graphics, it runs smoothly even on older Macs.
 If you have a MacBook Air or an older MacBook Pro, this game could be a good option for you.

 The final version of the game includes a brand-new mode: The Escape Mode.
 In it, you will attempt to break out of the prison you created (or one from the 12,000 community-made prisons so far).
 The final version also includes more single-player chapters and support more languages.

 These are the game’s minimum system requirements: